stefanDennerNagarro/playwright-playground-module-6/thread-safety/README.md

 This will start 3 threads, where every thread runs Playwright in a different browser (Webkit, Chromium, Firefox).

-The output will be like so (the order of the output can vary due to the multi-threaded execution):
+The output will be like so:
 ```
 Start execution in browser webkit
 Start execution in browser chromium